 Description of the route

-A light route (just 12 km/7 1/2 miles) and relatively tranquil on the island of the Lido di Venezia.
+A light route (just 12 km/7.5 miles) and relatively tranquil on the island of the Lido di Venezia.

-Point of departure is the piazzale at the S. M. Elisabetta boat dock, the terminal of the ACTV boat lines to the Lido; travel north along the lagoon along Riviera S. Maria Elisabetta up to Via Marco Polo, turn right and follow the street as far as the front of the Lido hospital; turn left and continue on the paved street up to a one-way loop where the paved street ends and a wooden gate marks the entrance into the protected zone of San Nicolò; the cyclist can pass through the narrow passage to the right of the gate and continue on an small gravel road; you cross through a section of scrub and then come to the area of San Nicoletto; currently the road ends at a clearing in front of a construction site of (*)MOSE.
+Point of departure is the piazzale at the S. M. Elisabetta boat dock, the terminal of the ACTV boat lines to the Lido; travel north along the lagoon along Riviera S. Maria Elisabetta up to Via Marco Polo, turn right and follow the street as far as the front of the Lido hospital; turn left and continue on the paved street up to a one-way loop where the paved street ends and a wooden gate marks the entrance into the protected zone of San Nicolò; the cyclist can pass through the narrow passage to the right of the gate and continue on a small gravel road; you cross through a section of woods and then come to the area of San Nicoletto; currently the road ends at a clearing in front of the former staging area of (*)MOSE.

 MOSE (MOdulo Sperimentale Elettromeccanico, Experimental Electromechanical Module) is a large-scale engineering project to protect Venice from future floods.
 Mosè is the Italian name for Moses, who parted the seas – you can draw your own conclusions from that.
 RB